SKULSHADY/material-rounded-theme/README.md

 ## Build Your Own Theme

-If you do not want to use the JavaScript module resource or create helper sensors, you can instead create your own Material Theme using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).
+If you do not want to use the JavaScript module resource, you can instead create your own Material Theme using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).

 **NOTE**: themes created this way will not apply to iframes such as the HACS and Add-ons pages.
 It will also not apply to some page backgrounds like the settings and developer tools pages, which are hardcoded to a default color.
 It will also be superceded by any themes set using the configuration page.